-The format of the code charts for the CJK Compatibility Ideograph blocks is largely similar to the CJK chart format for Extension A. However, several additional notational elements described in Section 24.1, Character Names List are used.
+The format of the code charts for the CJK Compatibility Ideograph blocks is largely similar to the CJK chart format for Extension A, as illustrated in Figure 24-4.
+However, several additional notational elements described in Section 24.1, Character Names List are used.
 In particular, for each CJK compatibility ideograph other than the small list of unified ideographs included in these charts, a canonical decomposition is shown.
-Each CJK unified ideograph in these charts has an annotation identifying it as such.
-Character names are not provided for any CJK Compatibility Ideograph blocks because the name of a compatibility ideograph simply consists of its Unicode code point preceded by CJK COMPATIBILITY IDEOGRAPH-.
+The ideographic variation sequence for each compatibility CJK ideograph is listed below the canonical decomposition, introduced with a tilde sign.
+The 12 CJK unified ideographs in the CJK Compatibility Ideographs block have no canonical decompositions or corresponding ideographic variation sequences; instead, each is clearly labeled with an annotation identifying it as a CJK unified ideograph.